Consensys/doc.goquorum/docs/HowTo/Use/DevNew.md

 }
 ```

-See the [GoQuorum API](../Reference/APIs/PrivacyAPI.md) page for details on the `sendTransaction` call, which includes some modifications to the standard Ethereum call.
+See the [GoQuorum API](../../Reference/APIs/PrivacyAPI.md) page for details on the `sendTransaction` call, which includes some modifications to the standard Ethereum call.

 !!! info
-    See the Contract Design Considerations sections below for important points on creating GoQuorum contracts
+    See the Contract Design Considerations sections below for important points on creating GoQuorum contracts.

-## Creating Private Transactions/Contracts
+## Creating private transactions/contracts

-In order to make a transaction/smart contract private and therefore only viewable and executable by a
+To make a transaction/smart contract private and therefore only viewable and executable by a
 subset of the network, send a standard Ethereum Transaction but include the GoQuorum-specific `privateFor`
 parameter.  `privateFor` is used to provide the list of participants for the transaction/contract.
 Each participant is identified by a Privacy Manager public key.